Techtonica/curriculum/solving-coding-challenges/solving-coding-challenges.md

 - **I can't ask for help**

  Being able to ask for help effectively is an important and crucial skill.
-In software engineering no one knows anything, so knowing how to problem solve yourself and when and how to ask for help is important.
+In software engineering no one knows everything, so knowing how to problem solve yourself and when and how to ask for help is important.

 ### Guided Practice
 (note: you don't have to write this all out when you solve the problem.
 This represents an example inner thought process for solving the problem)